Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Goncalo Araujo, Andreas Blommaert, Hong Zhe (Vincent) Chen, Philipp Hoehn, Don Marolf, Masamichi Miyaji and Kazumi Okuyama for insightful discussions; especially Jiuci Xu for comments on an earlier version of the draft.
+I am grateful to Goncalo Araujo, Andreas Blommaert, Xuchen Cao, Hong Zhe (Vincent) Chen, Ping Gao, Philipp Hoehn, Don Marolf, Masamichi Miyaji, Kazumi Okuyama and Tim Schuhmann for insightful discussions; especially Jiuci Xu for comments on an earlier version of the draft.
 It is a pleasure to thank the High Energy Theory group at UC Santa Barbara for hospitality in during the development of this work, and the QISS consortium for travel support.
 Earlier results in the manuscript were presented in the ``\textit{Workshop on Low-dimensional Gravity and SYK Model 2025}'' in Shinshu University.
-The author also acknowledges the Yukawa Institute for Theoretical Physics at Kyoto University and KU Leuven, where this work was developed during the YITP-I-25-01 on ``Black Hole, Quantum Chaos and Quantum Information'', and ``The holographic universe'' workshops.
+The author also acknowledges the Yukawa Institute for Theoretical Physics at Kyoto University, KU Leuven, and Perimeter institute where this work was developed and completed during the YITP-I-25-01 ``Black Hole, Quantum Chaos and Quantum Information'', ``The holographic universe'' and ``QIQG 2025'' workshops respectively.
 SEAG is supported by the Okinawa Institute of Science and Technology Graduate University.
 This project/publication was also made possible through the support of the ID\#62312 grant from the John Templeton Foundation, as part of the ‘The Quantum Information Structure of Spacetime’ Project (QISS), as well as Grant ID\# 62423 from the John Templeton Foundation.
 The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.